ang-zeyu/infisearch/docs/src/indexing_configuration.md

 ```

-### Size Considerations for Language Modules
+### Remark on Language Modules' Flexibility

 While using the same tokenizer for both indexing / search unifies the codebase, one downside is that code size has to be taken into account.

 The chinese tokenizer for example, which uses *jieba-rs*, accounts for half of the wasm binary size alone.

-Therefore, the tokenizers will aim to be reasonably powerful and configurable enough, such that wasm size dosen't blow up.
-At least, until dynamic linking in wasm ala llvm / rust reaches maturity.
+Therefore, the tokenizers will aim to be reasonably powerful and configurable enough, such that the wasm bundle size dosen't blow up.

+Nonetheless, if you feel that a certain configuration option should be supported for a given tokenizer but isn't, feel free to open up an issue!
+Might just be that I haven't gotten around to it yet =P.

 ## `indexing_config`